Punch-Out!! (1984 video game): Reception

 The arcade game was a hit in all regions for Nintendo.
 In Japan, Game Machine listed Punch-Out!! on their April 15, 1984 issue as being the second top-grossing upright/cockpit arcade cabinet of the month.

 In North America, Punch-Out took the arcade market by storm according to Play Meter magazine in 1984, capitalizing on the success of sports video games following Track & Field (1983).
 It was one of the more successful arcade games during the post-boom period of the mid-1980s.
 Punch-Out topped the US arcade charts during 1984, including the RePlay charts in July (upright cabinets) and December, and the Play Meter charts for dedicated arcade cabinets from August 1 through November 15.
 Punch-Out went on to become the top-performing arcade game of 1984 in the United States.

 The arcade game was reviewed in the August 1984 issue of Computer and Video Games, published in July 1984.
 The magazine gave the game a positive review, describing it as a "knock-out" and a "fabulous boxing game".
 The review also praised the graphics as being "great" and "cartoon-style" and concluded that it is "a very addictive game which is great fun to play."

-Punch-Out!! was later marked in the Killer List of Videogames (KLOV) Top 100, as one of their top 100 best games of all time.
+Punch-Out!! was later marked in the Killer List of Videogames Top 100, as one of their top 100 best games of all time.
 They also listed it as the Game of the Year for the year 1984.
 In 1995, Flux magazine rated Punch-Out!!
 21st in its "Top 100 Video Games."
 In 1996, GamesMaster ranked the game 83rd on their "Top 100 Games of All Time."